Imports in Latvia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices ticked up 0.1% from the previous month in September, down slightly from August’s 0.2% drop.
+Consumer prices rose 0.18% from the last month in June, swinging from May's 0.37% drop.